 What is Bowtie Risk Analysis?

 There are three main components in risk assessments: causes, events and consequences.
 Think about the risk of slipping and getting hurt when walking outside in winter: The cause is a slippery sidewalk due to snow or ice, the event is that you slip and take a bad fall, and the consequence is a bruise.
-In many asset-intensive and process-intensive industries, causes are also known as “hazards”, and it’s important to not confuse .
+In many asset-intensive and process-intensive industries, causes are also known as “hazards”, and it’s important to not confuse hazards and risks.
 In addition, in some domains (IT, finances, etc.), the term “threat” is also used for causes.

 Risk assessment is more complex than simply putting together three pieces (causes, events, consequences).
 The same event can have multiple causes and consequences.
 For each cause, a preventive control must be identified, although it’s possible for the same control to address two or more causes.
 A preventive control mitigates the risk by addressing the cause or hazard (e.g. a new ventilation system to reduce hazardous dust particles than can create respiratory problems).
 Finally, each consequence needs a recovery control, and just like for causes, it’s also possible for the same control to address two or more consequences.
 A recovery control aims to reduce the impact of the consequence (e.g. access to fire extinguishers if a severe equipment malfunction creates a fire).